2110 E. 62nd St., Indianapolis, IN 46220

 If you are more than 10 minutes late for an appointment, you will be charged a $25 late fee.
 We pride ourselves on running on time!
 On the rare occasion we run behind, it is due to an emergency and beyond our control.
 We will do our best to alert you ahead of time so you may plan accordingly.

 If you miss an appointment, we will ask that you pre-pay the equivalent of an exam fee before rescheduling.
 This is non-refundable and will be put towards your next visit.
+If you cancel less than 12 hours before your scheduled appointment or miss your appointment completely, your payment is considered a "no show" fee.
 Our time is just as valuable as yours.
 We often have a list of patients needing to be seen so every time slot is important.

 We care about your personal safety and ongoing health during this time and will still offer curbside service for those who wish to remain in their vehicles, even if just for convenience.